CT43/team_task_manager-with-JS/NOTES.md

 you are in the midst of adding submit form dynamically but ran into bug where only one listReady loads

 Career coach notes

+-
+something with new_user num in form for?